eoprede/ssh_to_telnet_proxy/readme.md

 ### Usage

 Run the scrpt, it will listen on port 2200.
-Initiate SSH connection, provide username in format username@system_to_proxy_to and password.
+Initiate SSH connection, provide username in format username@system_to_proxy_to:port and password.
 Hopefully it works after that.